saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-key.md

 - **Secure Storage**: The primary key should be stored in a highly secure location, preferably offline or in a hardware security module (HSM), to prevent unauthorized access.
-This is because the loss or compromise of the primary key jeopardizes the entire cryptographic framework.
+The loss or compromise of the primary key jeopardizes the entire cryptographic framework.

 - **Key Generation and Maintenance**: While tools like GpgFrontend provide user-friendly interfaces for managing keys, they may lack support for advanced